 MM Northeastern Illinois University

-A native of Stevens Point, Wisconsin, Typhanie Monique is a respected bandleader, songwriter, versatile vocalist and a highly in-demand educator, teaching at some of Chicago’s most recognized institutions, along with coaching professional performers from around the world.
+A native of Stevens Point, Wisconsin, Typhanie Monique Coller is a respected bandleader, songwriter, versatile vocalist and a highly in-demand educator, teaching at some of Chicago’s most recognized institutions, along with coaching professional performers from around the world.

 A bold and engaging performer who exudes an aura of warmth, soul and charisma, Typhanie’s daring rhythmic ideas and unique improvisatory delivery place her in an elite class of vocalists.
 Equally at home with pop, funk, R&B and traditional jazz, she confidently defies any categorization whatsoever.